-Fund Fund Objective and Trustee Objective and Expected Risk Investments Held and Return Roche Lifestyle Strategy Targeting Cash (From 27 October 2020) The Roche Lifestyle Strategy Targeting Cash places the emphasis on aiming to deliver an efficient, cost effective way of growing members' retirement savings without exposing them to unreasonable risk.
-This also encompasses a switch into cash designed to provide capital protection in the years approaching the member's selected target retirement age.
-As part of the planning for the second phase of switching from Utmost Life into the main Fund in October 2020, it was noted that a small number of members were very close to, or past their NRA.
-There remained significant risk of volatility in investment markets at the time, which may have adversely impacted the outcome for these members and therefore the Trustee mapped members in line with the below (unless members made an alternative investment choice); The lifestyle strategy aims to try to ensure that members' savings are invested in appropriate funds and asset classes at the appropriate time, based on their age and the number of years until their selected retirement date.
+Fund Fund Objective and Investments Held Trustee Objective and Expected Risk and Return Roche Lifestyle Strategy Targeting Cash (From 27 October 2020) The Roche Lifestyle Strategy Targeting Cash places the emphasis on aiming to deliver an efficient, cost effective way of growing members' retirement savings without exposing them to unreasonable risk.
+This also encompasses a switch into cash designed to provide capital protection in the years approaching the member's selected target retirement age. noted that a small number of members were very close to, or past their NRA.
+There remained significant risk of volatility in investment markets at the time, which may have adversely impacted the outcom for these members and therefore the Trustee mapped members in line with the The lifestyle strategy aims to try to ensure that members' savings are invested in appropriate funds and asset classes at the appropriate time, based on their age and the number of years until their selected retirement date.
 Members within three years of, or past, their NRA were mapped to the BlackRock Cash Fund and Only those further from retirement were mapped to the Roche Lifestyle Strategy Targeting Cash.
-The Roche Lifestyle Strategy Targeting Cash targets 100% cash at a member's selected retirement age and is the default investment option for DB Section members who chose to pay AVCs, or either a DB or DC members who has elected to use Bonus Choice.
+The Roche Lifestyle Strategy Targeting Cash targets 100% cash at a member's selected retirement age and is the default investment option for DB Section members who chose to pay AVCs, or either a DB or DC member who has elected to use Bonus Choice.
 Roche Lifestyle Strategy Targeting Annuity (From 6 October 2020) The Roche Lifestyle Strategy Targeting Annuity places the emphasis on aiming to deliver an efficient, cost effective way of growing members' retirement savings without exposing them to unreasonable risk.
 This also encompasses a switch into asset classes designed to provide some protection against fluctuating annuity prices in the years approaching the member's selected target retirement age.
 This was the previous Fund default prior to October 2020 when the default investment option changed to the Roche Flexible Retirement Lifestyle Strategy.
 During the growth phase of the Roche Lifestyle Strategy Targeting Annuity, the Trustee aims for the strategy to generate returns in excess of inflation whilst managing downside risk.
 As members approach retirement, the strategy aims to reduce investment risk for members, with the aim of providing assets that are broadly appropriate for an individual planning to purchase an annuity and take a tax-free cash lump sum at retirement.
 The lifestyle strategy aims to try to ensure that members' savings are invested in appropriate funds and asset classes at the appropriate time, based on their age and the number of years until their selected retirement date.
 It manages investment risks through a diversified strategic asset allocation.
 Risk is not considered in isolation, but in conjunction with expected investment returns and outcomes for members.
 In designing the Roche Lifestyle Strategy Targeting Annuity, the Trustee has explicitly considered the trade-off between risk and expected returns.
 The Trustee considers the level of risk within the Roche Lifestyle Strategy Targeting Annuity in the context of the variability of returns relative to annuity prices and cash rates.